How GRRR (Gorilla Technology Group) Makes Money in 2025: A Deep-Dive With Income Statement

 2. How profitable is GRRR in Q2 2025?

-GRRR reported net income of $3.94M in Q2 2025, with a net margin of approximately 18.7%, reflecting moderate profitability driven by a scalable digital business model and operational efficiency.
+GRRR reported net income of $3.94M in Q2 2025, with a net margin of approximately 18.7%, reflecting moderate profitability driven by strong revenue growth and efficient cost management.

 3. What are the largest expense categories for GRRR?

-Digital services, despite generating $21.1M in revenue, posted an operating loss due to aggressive investment in platform development, AI integration, and international expansion.
-GRRR believes these will drive long-term growth—even if the division is unprofitable today.
+[Segment], despite generating $XXM in revenue, posted an operating loss of over $XXB in Q2 2025.
+This is because GRRR aggressively invests in [description], believing these will drive long-term growth—even if the division is unprofitable today.

 5. How does GRRR's effective tax rate compare to previous years?